hustcer/nushell.github.io/.ebook-pub/commands/stor_import.md

 ## Parameters

-- `--file-name {string}`: file name to export the sqlite in-memory database to
+- `--file-name {string}`: file name to import the sqlite in-memory database from

 ## Input/output types: